luisvinatea/ChasquiFX/README.md

 ## Architecture

-ChasquiFX uses a hybrid architecture:
+ChasquiFX uses a hybrid architecture with clear separation of concerns:

-- **Node.js Backend**: Handles API endpoints, authentication, and asynchronous operations
+- **Node.js Backend**: Handles all API endpoints, authentication, and user-facing operations
-- **Python Backend**: Focuses on core data processing tasks and complex calculations
+- **Python Backend**: Specialized data processing engine that works through Node.js integration

+This architecture represents a complete migration from the original Python API implementation to Node.js, with Python now serving as a specialized processing component rather than an API layer.

-> **Note:** See [Migration Notes](backend/MIGRATION_NOTES.md) for details on the Python to Node.js migration.
+> **Note:** See [Migration Notes](backend/MIGRATION_NOTES.md) for details on the completed Python to Node.js migration.

 ## Features